HuwCampbell/ivory/doc/user/api-compatibility.md

 This document serves as a list of changes to the Ivory API, both in the file format and in the Scala API.

+## 1.0.0-*-1c85f36

+- `create-repository` now takes the repository path as an argument, and no longer requires `-p`/`--path`. eg.

+    ivory create-repository /path/to/repo

 ## 1.0.0-*-811f2fb

 - Removed `--delim` from `extract-chord` and `extract-snapshot`, use `--format` instead